harshi1111/fresh-harvest/README.md

 ## 📋 About the Website

-This website serves as the official digital presence of **NVH Agri Green** and highlights:
+This website serves as the official digital platform for **NVH Agri Green** and is designed to be **responsive, dynamic, and regularly maintained**.
+It includes:

-- An overview of premium vettiver cultivation practices and farm locations
+- A clear overview of premium vettiver cultivation practices and farm locations
-- A curated photo gallery showcasing real farm operations
+- A professionally curated photo gallery of real farm operations
-- Service offerings including contract farming, consultation, and turnkey projects
+- Dynamic service sections including contract farming, consultation, and turnkey projects
-- A reliable contact form with WhatsApp integration
+- A functional and secure contact form with WhatsApp integration
-- A fully responsive layout optimized for mobile, tablet, and desktop devices
+- A **fully responsive design** that adapts seamlessly across mobile, tablet, and desktop devices
+- Ongoing updates and maintenance to ensure accuracy, performance, and reliability

 ---